barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 described as "highly experimental" in the [associated tracking issue](https://github.com/rust-lang/rust/issues/76560) and that the compiler issues a dedicated warning when it is used.

-# Making it Work on Stable
+# Rethinking and Making it Work on Stable

 There is another way to go about the whole problem, which does not involve traits.
 [For a while](https://github.com/rust-lang/rust/pull/89508) stable Rust